avyas26/kubernetes-the-hard-way-on-azure/docs/01-prerequisites.md

 ### Create a default Resource Group in a location

-The guide assumes you've installed the [Azure CLI 2.0](https://github.com/azure/azure-cli#installation), and will be creating resources in the `eastus2` location, within a resource group named `kubernetes`.
+The guide assumes you've installed the [Azure CLI 2.0](https://github.com/azure/azure-cli#installation), and will be creating resources in the `southeastasia` location, within a resource group named `kubernetes`.
 To create this resource group, simply run the following command:

 ```shell
 az group create -n kubernetes -l southeastasia